 4 (18).
 Protection of Members in Case of Communication about Illegal or Questionable Activities

-5. Consequences of Non-Compliance on Code of Conduct and Ethics policy
+5. Consequences of Non-Compliance with the Code of Conduct and Ethics Policy

 Failure to comply can expose members and Infrexa / NCERT Infrexa to reputational as well as legal and regulatory sanctions.
 Disciplinary proceedings by a regulatory body in the case of severe compliance misconduct may result in a reprimand, fine, withdrawal, or suspension of authorization to conduct business either for the entire unit or members.

-Therefore, it is the responsibility of each member of Infrex India to adhere with the rules and regulations, orders and administrative instructions of the government along with this Code of Conduct and Ethics.
+Therefore, it is the responsibility of each member of Infrex India to adhere to the rules and regulations, orders, and administrative instructions of the government along with this Code of Conduct and Ethics.
 Our policies have been drafted in such a way to best align these Government instructions hence compliance with them is compulsory.